top of page

 What Is Resource Guarding?

 Resource guarding occurs when a dog protects an item they perceive as valuable from other animals or humans.
-It can range from mild behaviors, like freezing or turning away when someone approaches, to more severe reactions, such as growling, snapping, or biting.
+It can range from mild behaviours, like freezing or turning away when someone approaches, to more severe reactions, such as growling, snapping, or biting.

-Common objects dogs guard include:
+Everyday objects dogs guard include:

 Food (bowls, treats, or bones)